 Another complication arises as you lose weight.
 When you drop the pounds, your leptin levels also drop.
 This means you also won’t be able to feel full during this phase, either.
 You end up feeling extremely hungry more often and tend to eat more, potentially causing you to put back on the weight you just lost.
 Losing weight slowly over a long period of time helps leptin stay stable.
 It also allows time for your body to adjust to the changes—patience is key!

-Managing your hormones during weight loss might seem overwhelming, but I’m here to reassure you that it’s probably more simple than you think.
+Managing your hunger hormones as part of your weight loss strategy might seem overwhelming, but I’m here to reassure you that it’s probably more simple than you think.
 Sticking to a weight loss program that keeps you losing at a moderate pace will help you keep that leptin from dropping.
 There are certain ways to manipulate leptin and alter your diet to keep your hormones stable and control those hormones that let you know when you’re hungry.

 In order to help your body control leptin and ghrelin, which in turn controls your eating, it’s important you begin to change certain bad habits.
 This is the trickiest part of your weight loss journey—your hormones will shift as you lose weight, so being aware of this fact as well as implementing the tips below will help you control your eating and lose weight.